-The Supreme Court of the United States (SCOTUS) is reviewing a case challenging Arizona’s election integrity laws concerning ballot harvesting and out-of-precinct voting.
+The Supreme Court of the United States (SCOTUS) recently upheld Arizona’s election integrity laws concerning ballot harvesting and out-of-precinct voting.

 In 2016, Arizona passed HB 2023 to restrict ballot harvesting in Arizona unless the person collecting the ballot is a family member, a person living in the same household, or a caregiver.
 Since the 1970s, Arizona has required people to vote at their specific precinct.

 General Brnovich intervened on behalf of Arizona after the Secretary of State refused to defend the measures.

-The Attorney General’s Office (AGO) is asking SCOTUS to bring clarity to these matters after a misguided ruling by the Ninth Circuit struck the measures down.
+The Attorney General’s Office (AGO) asked SCOTUS to bring clarity to these matters after a misguided ruling by the Ninth Circuit struck the measures down.

 November 30, 2020 Brief of State Petitioners